G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/Monitoring.md

         </big></big></b>
     </summary>

-Сервис Amazon CloudWatch Logs позволяет собирать и хранить журналы ресурсов, приложений и сервисов в режиме, близком к реальному времени.
+Amazon CloudWatch Logs allows you to collect and store resource logs, applications and services in near real time.
-Существуют три основные категории журналов.
+There are three main categories of magazines.

-1. **Предоставленные журналы**.
+1. **Provided magazines**.
-   Эти журналы автоматически публикуются сервисами AWS от вашего имени.
+   These logs are automatically published by AWS services on your behalf.
-   В настоящее время поддерживаются два типа журналов:
+   There are currently two types of logs supported:
-    1. журналы Amazon VPC Flow Logs
+    1. Amazon VPC Flow Logs
-    2. Amazon Route 53.
+    2. Amazon Route 53
-2. **Журналы, публикуемые сервисами AWS**.
+2. **Logs published by AWS services**.
-   В настоящее время более 30 сервисов AWS публикуют журналы в CloudWatch.
+   Currently, more than 30 AWS services publish logs to CloudWatch.
-   В их число входят Amazon API Gateway, AWS Lambda, AWS CloudTrail и многие другие.
+   These include Amazon API Gateway, AWS Lambda, AWS CloudTrail, and many others.
-3. **Пользовательские журналы**.
+3. **User Logs**.
-   Это журналы пользовательских приложений и локальных ресурсов, а также журналы из других облаков.
+   These are logs of user applications and local resources, as well as logs from other clouds.

 </details>
 <br>